Mehwash-shahzadi/backend-journey/README.md

 **Goal:** Go from writing scripts to building production-grade backend applications.
 By day 90, I want to confidently apply for backend developer roles.

 This repo is my public accountability.
 Week 2 complete.
-Now diving into FastAPI and REST APIs (Week 3).
+Week 3 in progress - building REST APIs with FastAPI and PostgreSQL.
 Let's see where this goes.

 ## Quick Start